Sep9

 Emphasizes the importance of the condition of our heart.
 It’s our heart that really needs to be changed.
 We can’t use the law or religious rules or disciplines to change our heart.
 With a lot of discipline we might be able to change some of our deeds, but the law or any form of rule cannot deal with the issue of the heart!

-Jesus’ list is not meant to be exhaustive; there are far more sins than just these.
+Jesus’ list here is not meant to be exhaustive; there are far more sins than just these.
 Jesus lists only the major evil character traits raging in each heart.
 Nor is Jesus denying the capacity for us to show love and kindness.
 But what He is denying is that the solution is within ourselves.
+When Jesus mentions evil thoughts, plans, and various sinful actions, He is not just providing a list of wrongdoings; He is highlighting that these actions originate from within us.
+Our hearts, when left unchecked and unrefined by the spirit of God, can become a source of great darkness.
+This is a humbling reminder that the transformation required to live a life of virtue and righteousness must begin from within.

 We should not use the list of sins given here to excuse or condemn oneself, but rather is only showing that if you can do one you can to them all, that sin springs from the same place.